Posts Tagged ‘fish’

 3. Eat!
 You don’t have to worry too much about the little bones – those ones are digestible.
 Just don’t eat the backbone and the bigger rib-like bones.

 My veggies included kabocha, purple sweet potato, spinach, burdock, and daikon.
-The miso-tahini dressing on top is my new addiction.
+The miso-tahini dressing on top is delicious.

 My boss ordered lunch for us today from New York Burger Company and I got the “Tropical Grilled Chicken” salad.
 It was a garden salad topped with grilled chicken, perfectly ripe avocado, fresh mangoes, dried cranberries, and a few stray chickpeas.
 I used the yogurt-dill dressing and it was absolutely divine.
 I don’t think I could have asked for a more perfect salad… not to mention the sweet potato fries that rocked my socks.